GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

         NUM_NODES: 2
         STATUS: RUNNING

-1. Verify that the cluster endpoint in both the generated kubeconfig files match the values in the previous step:
+1. Verify that the cluster endpoint in each of the generated kubeconfig files matches the value in the previous step:

-    * gke1
+    *   GKE1

             cat ${WORKDIR}/gke1_kubeconfig